Who is Liable for a Commercial Truck Accident?

 Trucking companies often make mistakes concerning the federal requirements for commercial vehicle tires.

-If a trucking company fails to meet the FMSCA’s standards or neglects to perform periodic inspections of tires to ensure quality and performance, it can be held liable for an accident caused by tire failure.
+If a trucking company fails to meet the FMCSA’s standards or neglects to perform periodic inspections of tires to ensure quality and performance, it can be held liable for an accident caused by tire failure.

 Trucking Company Liability